NicKarlovich/oneDNDConversion/doc.md

 * No longer touch, is a ranged spell 15 feet
 * At higher levels, the range doubles to 30/60/120 at 5/11/17 respectively

+### Staggering Smite
+* Is now a paladin exclusive spell
+* Now also works with unarmed strikes
+* Casting time is: Bonus Action, which you take immediately after hitting a creature, rather than casting the spell before making the strike
+    * This makes it so the spell will always land

+### Thunderous Smite
+* Is now a paladin exclusive spell
+* Now also works with unarmed strikes
+* Casting time is: Bonus Action, which you take immediately after hitting a creature, rather than casting the spell before making the strike
+    * This makes it so the spell will always land

 ### True Strike
 * Complete Rewrite
 * You make a melee weapon attack using weapon you have proficiency with, using your spellcasting mod instead of STR or DEX
 * Can choose to deal radiant instead of weapon damage type
 * Scales with extra d6 at 5th/11th/17th level

+### Vicious Mockery
+* Is now d6 damage die rather than d4
+* can now affect creatures that you can see or hear, rather than just see

+### Wrathful Smite
+* Now also works with unarmed strikes
+* Casting time is: Bonus Action, which you take immediately after hitting a creature, rather than casting the spell before making the strike
+    * This makes it so the spell will always land
+* Deals necrotic damage rather than psychic
+* No concentration
+* Necromancy spell not evocation anymore

 ### Conjure Animals
 * Completely Redesigned